 So you will need to pack your luggage for the duration of your contract.
 You will not have a lot of space to store things on board, so many sure to not bring too much.
 Personally, I would stalk my ship online for the itinerary.
 You need different clothes for the Carribean season than for Nothern Europe.
 If you know your itinerary more or less in advance you can pack what you actually need.
 Also, do not bring too many everyday things.
 You will get the chance to go to shore somewhere and buy things you are missing.
 So if you do not need it every day, don't bring it with you.

 Those are my tips to prepare for your contract.
 It will make embarking easier knowing you have prepared everything and do not have to worry about things happening at home.
+If this is your first contract, check out all my other tips and stories here to make you feel more prepared.
 If you have any other tips, feel free to share your own tips in the comments below or on social media.